Yoga is a wonderful way to not only feel better about your body, but it is a wonderful way to get in touch with all aspects of your being.

 Unfortunately, many are intimidated about beginning a yoga practice, perhaps because of the way that yoga is portrayed in popular culture: perfectly fit yogis doing perfect poses.

-If there’s one thing I’ve personally learned through my nine years of practising is that yoga is always about personal progress, never about perfection.
+If there’s one thing I’ve personally learned through my nine years of practicing is that yoga is always about personal progress, never about perfection.

 In order to attempt to break some of the common misconceptions about yoga, I’ve turned to one of my instructors: London-based Tara Fletcher to share five things she’s learned through yoga that I believe everyone should know:

 On having an ‘essential’ yoga mindset: